カテゴリー: Fiction Asian

 Survived the colonial past and the invasions, their story and history are so unique that this book could have only emerged from Indonesia.

 The mixture of history and race, religions and politics and power, and abuse of all above.
-Full of stories, and yes, an epic.
+Full of stories, my first Indonesian novel, and an epic.

 🔽 Where to buy 🔽